susan-davis/stellar-core/EPISODES.md

 - Clip show
 - Botched first contact from the contactee's perspective
 - Race for the ruins of an ascended hyperadvanced civilization
-- Charismatic rogue criminal steals something vital to the Union at a critical moment
+- Charismatic rogue criminal steals something vital to the Union at a critical moment (Harry Jones?)

 ## Admired source episodes: